 The cost of the largest expenses of your whole trip, resort and park tickets, will be determined by the dates you plan your trip.
 If you have the flexibility, choosing a cheaper time of year can save you quite a bit of money.

 In addition to the time of year, the overall daily price of your ticket is based on the cost of the ticket on the first park day that you decide upon.
 This creates some possibility of wiggle room in there to save some money, but we’re really only talking a few dollars per person savings.

 The different categories of Disney park tickets impacts your overall bottom line.
 Think very carefully about the type of ticket your family needs.
 Clearly, this is an area of planning you can manipulate to bring the cost down as much as possible.

 Let’s take a look at an example of the price difference, shall we?
-I’ve picked a date at random to compare the cost of a 1 day Magic Your Way Ticket to a 1 day Park Hopper Ticket
+I’ve picked a date at random to compare the cost of a 1 day Standard Theme Park Ticket to a 1 day Park Hopper Ticket

-Now we are up to an $80 difference.
-Multiply that by how many people are in your party, and you begin to see how the type of ticket has a huge impact on the bottom line.
+Now we are up to an $85 difference.
+Multiply that by how many people are in your party, and you begin to see how the type of ticket has a huge impact on your total Disney World ticket price.